URL of this page: https://medlineplus.gov/genetics/condition/1p36-deletion-syndrome/

 Inheritance

 Most cases of 1p36 deletion syndrome are not inherited.
-They result from a chromosomal deletion that occurs as a random event during the formation of reproductive cells (eggs or sperm) or in early fetal development.
+They are the result of a chromosomal deletion that occurs as a random event during the formation of reproductive cells (eggs or sperm) or in early fetal development.
 Affected people typically have no history of the disorder in their family.

 About 20 percent of people with 1p36 deletion syndrome inherit the chromosome with a deleted segment from an unaffected parent.
-In these cases, the parent carries a chromosomal rearrangement called a balanced translocation, in which no genetic material is gained or lost.
-Balanced translocations usually do not cause any health problems; however, they can become unbalanced as they are passed to the next generation.
+In these cases, the parent carries a chromosomal rearrangement called a balanced translocation.
+No genetic material is gained or lost in a balanced translocation, so these chromosomal changes usually do not cause any health problems.
+However, translocations can become unbalanced as they are passed to the next generation.
 Children who inherit an unbalanced translocation can have a chromosomal rearrangement with extra or missing genetic material.
-Individuals with 1p36 deletion syndrome who inherit an unbalanced translocation are missing genetic material from the short arm of chromosome 1, which results in birth defects and other health problems characteristic of this disorder.
+Individuals with 1p36 deletion syndrome who inherit an unbalanced translocation are missing genetic material from the p arm of chromosome 1, which results in the health problems that are characteristic of this disorder.

 Other Names for This Condition